Grocery Shopping to Optimize Nutrition

 - Honey and molasses

 Steer clear of foods with added sugars at the top of their ingredients panels.

 Sodium is the mineral in salt.
 It helps to flavor and preserve canned and packaged foods.
 Sodium is abundant in:

 - Processed meats

 Comparing labels for sodium content can be a real eye-opener.

 Filling your grocery cart with nutritious foods can be rewarding and fun for your family.
-With each trip, try comparing a few similar products for SoFAS and sodium content.
-Before you know it, you’ll have added new favorite foods and brands to your weekly shopping list.
-For kids, it can be like solving a puzzle.
+Pairing daily activity with healthy food choices leads to many benefits Involve the whole family in planning healthy meals and making the weekly shopping list.
+For children, it can be like solving a puzzle.
 Plus, they’ll take pride of ownership in the foods they choose.

 What You Need Every Day

 The latest USDA dietary guidelines are back to the basics emphasizing five food groups of fruits, veggies, grains, protein foods and dairy, PLUS heart-healthy oils set the following daily targets and limits:

 - Veggies - 2.5 cups